maiphuongpham/blog/content/posts/black_scholes.md

 ---

 ### The Black-Scholes Model
+{< detail-tag "This is an example" "Examples are good for learning things and trying something new" >}
 #### Black and Scholes assumed:
 1. A continuously-compounded interest rate of $r$.
 2. Geometric Brownian motion dynamics for the stock price, $S_{t}$, so that